Pavel-Hrdina/Zettlkasten/Journal/2023-Aug-31 - Daily Stoic Reflection.md

 1. What difficulties am I likely to encounter today?
 	1. - Overcoming my self
-	2. - Letting go
+	2. - letting go
 	3. - Navigating the day
-	4. - Hosting a snowflakes proxy
+	4. - hosting a snowflakes proxy
 	5. - Big storm
 	6. - Silence
 2. What one thing do most need to get done today?
-	1. - Installing Gentoo
+	1. - [ ] Installing Gentoo
-	2. - Look for university
+	2. - [ ] Look for university
-	3. - Figure out how to run a snowflakes proxy
+	3. - [ ] Figure out how to run a snowflakes proxy
-	4. - Take time to think
+	4. - [ ] take time to think
-	5. - Slow down
+	5. - [ ] slow down
+	6. - [ ] Pick a Wi-Fi router
 3. What am I grateful for?
 	1. - For my life
 	2. - For my parents